coreyhulse/pinball_tournament_machine_notes/README.md

 * Create a branch and make your proposed changes
 * File notes:
   * 'cs' is for Competition Setup (things like software, switches, and adjustments)
-  * 'cn' is for Competition Notes (things like tech notes, concerns, etc)
+  * 'cn' is for Competition Notes (things like tech notes, concerns, etc.)
 * Submit a pull request which will be reviewed by an Admin
-* Admins will merge the pull request and manually copy the data into OPDB, which will in turn be reflected on matchplay.events.
+* Admins will merge the pull request and manually copy the data into OPDB, which will in turn be reflected on `matchplay.events`.
 We might have automated integration with OPDB in the future, but at the moment it's a manual copy and paste for any merge requests.

 ## Formatting notes